sbn-raju/Apple-clone/README.md

 <br>
 -It is the frontEnd project
 <br>
--Recreating the apple himepage,focusing on replicationg its design and  responsivness, pay attentaio in details as navigation,layouts,and interactive elements.
+-Recreating the apple himepage,focusing on replicationg its design and pay attentaio in details as navigation,layouts,and interactive elements.
 <br>
--technologies using :- HTML,CSS,JS and Taliwind CSS.
+-technologies using :- HTML,CSS, BootStrap.